 • Swim goggles (if desired)

-• Books, cards, or coloring books/drawing pads, if desired for Rest Period
+• Books, cards, friendship bracelet string, or coloring books/drawing pads, if desired for Rest Period

 Stuff to Leave at Home

-• Candy, gum, food items – Every three hours-or-so, we feed campers plenty of yummy food including sweet treats and snacks, so no extras are needed.
+• Candy, gum, food items – We feed campers about every three hours including sweet treats and snacks, so no extras are necessary.

 • Knives, fireworks, tobacco, alcohol, illegal drugs or other dangerous items – Most are against the law for minors.

-• Tape, such as masking tape or scotch tape – It’s fun to hang photos and letters from your friends and family on your walls but when removing the items, the paint on the walls comes off, too.
+• Masking tape or Scotch tape – It’s fun to hang photos and letters from your friends and family on your walls but when removing the items, the paint on the walls comes off, too.
 3M blue painters tape is the only approved tape to bring to display mementos.

 • Bicycles and similarly large sporting equipment – Storage space in cabins is limited so we provide this type of equipment.